Maximizing and Satisficing in Multi-armed Bandits with Graph Information: The Algorithm

+We now introduce \algoname{} (GRaph based Upper Confidence Bound), a novel but natural algorithm for best arm identification in the presence of graph side information.
+We begin with an intuitive description of how \algoname{} incorporates the graph side information into an \textit{upper confidence bound} (UCB) strategy.
+Most UCB algorithms~\cite{lattimore2020bandit, valko2014spectral} compute the estimates of mean and variance, and use these to eliminate arms that have been deduced to be sub-optima.
+The key idea behind \algoname{} is that the arm similarity information allows us to create high-quality estimates of mean rewards and confidence intervals for arms that have not been (sufficiently) sampled yet.
+In what follows, we describe the building blocks of \algoname{}.

-\section{Leveraging Graph Side Information}
+\subsection{Leveraging Graph Side Information}

 We introduce two key ideas that lie at the heart of the \algoname{} algorithm.
-First, at each step, \algoname{} computes an estimate of the means of \emph{all the arms}, regularized using the graph Laplacian.
-This allows the algorithm to infer information about arms it has {\em never sampled}.
+First, at each step, \algoname{} computes a regularized estimate of the means of \emph{all the arms}; the regularization based on the graph Laplacian essentially promotes the smoothness of the mean vector on the given graph.
+This allows the algorithm to estimate means of arms it has {\em never sampled}.
 To do this, at any given time step $T$, the algorithm solves the following Laplacian-regularized least-squares optimization program:

 where $\rho >0$ is a tunable parameter.
 Equation \eqref{eq:mu_estimate} admits a closed form solution of the form